A school counselor speaking with a student in a library.

 About this Program

-The CACREP accredited master’s degree in counseling, with a school counseling concentration, offers a clear path to certification as a school counselor in the state of Maryland.
-Courses can also be planned to fulfill requirements for the professional counseling licensure (LCPC) in the state of Maryland.
+The CACREP-accredited school counseling master’s program prepares you for certification as a school counselor in Maryland.
+Courses can also fulfill requirements for professional counseling licensure (LCPC) in Maryland.

 Program Overview